Friedemann Freund — The Future of forecasting Earthquakes

 How is your research expanding in scope?

-In reading a variety of seemingly unrelated reports, I began to wonder if the defects I had seen in the minerals 25 years prior could be responsible for the signals people were reporting from the natural environment prior to earthquakes.
-To me, the answer very quickly became Yes!
-That seemed to be an intriguing avenue to follow.
+In reading seemingly unrelated reports, I began to wonder if the positive hole charge carriers I had discovered some 25 years prior could be responsible for the bewildering variety of signals that have been reported to occur in the natural environment prior to major earthquakes, including effects on humans and animals.
+To me, the answer quickly became Yes!

-Prior to an earthquake, the earth sends out bursts of low and extremely low frequencies that cover the entire spectrum around 8 Hz from millihertz to 100 Hz.
-These electric waves come from the belly of the earth.
-There are some very interesting studies that link psychological and physiological phenomena in humans and animals to the approach of big earthquakes exactly at the same time when these electromagnetic waves are emitted.
+It turns out that our brains also emit EM radiation at sharply defined frequencies around 8 Hz.
+Prior to an earthquake, however, the earth sends out bursts of low and extremely low frequencies that cover the entire spectrum from 0.001 Hz to 100 Hz.
+These EM waves come from the belly of the earth.
+There are very interesting studies that link psychological and physiological phenomena in humans and animals to the approach of large earthquakes.

 What are some examples of psychological or physiological phenomena exhibited prior to an earthquake?

 Evidence is mounting that ultra low frequency and extremely low frequency radiation emitted in the natural environment can have profound effects on human and animal health and behavior prior to an earthquake.
-An excellent paper has been written by Dr. A. Shitov, a professor in Southern Siberia.
-He characterized a number of incidents that occurred prior to the 2003 magnitude 7.5 Chuya earthquake, a remote area in Siberia.
-One of the aspects he looked at was medical records.
-Dr. Shitov was able to show that about two weeks before this earthquake, there was an unusual increase in the number of people seeking medical help.
-The complaints of those who flocked to hospital emergency rooms before the earthquake were related to neurological conditions - hypertension, vegetative vascular dystonia, epilepsy - while other conditions such as acute respiratory infections and gastro enteric diseases, which are due to poor air quality and drinking water pollution, showed up after the quake.
+An excellent paper has been written by Alexander Shitov, a professor at a regional university in Southern Siberia.
+He characterized a number of incidents that occurred prior to the 2003 magnitude 7.5 Chuya earthquake in the part of Southern Siberia, where he lives.
+One of the aspects Dr. Shitov looked at was medical records.
+He showed that about two weeks before this earthquake, there was an unusual increase in the number of people flocking to hospital emergency rooms seeking medical help.
+Interestingly, the medical records show that the reasons were related to neurological disorders - hypertension, vegetative vascular dystonia, epilepsy – pointing to something that the Earth produced prior to this large earthquake.
+Other conditions showing up only after the quake, such as acute respiratory infections and gastro enteric diseases, can be explained by the aftermath of such a natural disaster, dust in the air and polluted water.

 Another example of interesting pre-earthquake behavior came about through pure chance.
 In the spring of 2008, a group of medical doctors at the University of Chengdu in Sichuan, China, were monitoring the circadian rhythm of laboratory mice.
 On May 12, 2008, in the midst of their experiment, the devastating magnitude 8.0 Wenchuan earthquake occurred less than 100 kilometers from the university.
-The researchers continued their experiment but then found out that three to four days before the earthquake, the circadian rhythm of the mice had become completely random.
-This continued for a few days after the earthquake, until the animals' behavior returned to a normal pattern.
-A friend from China sent me the electromagnetic wave spectrum recorded at the same university.
-It showed a large extremely low frequency electromagnetic emission two or three days before the Wenchuan earthquake - at the same time the mice exhibited their strikingly abnormal behavior.
+The researchers continued their experiment but then found out that three to four days before the earthquake, the circadian rhythm of the mice had become perturbed.
+The mice became inactive, as if they were hunkering down and wanted to hide.
+This behavior continued for a few days after the earthquake, until a normal behavioral pattern re-emerged.
+A friend of mine from China sent me the EM spectrum recorded at the same university.
+It shows a large ULF emissions two or three days before the Wenchuan earthquake - at the same time the laboratory mice exhibited their strikingly abnormal behavior.

-In a third example from 2009, a Ph.D. biology student from The Open University in England was in Italy continuing her third year of studying toads and their mating behavior.
-Suddenly the toads disappeared from the lake, which was the study area.
-When the student couldn't locate the toads, she became worried as this was extremely unusual behavior.
-Then the deadly 6.3 magnitude earthquake hit the heavily damaged the town of L'Aquila, Italy, approximately 70 kilometers from the lake.
+In a third example Rachel Grant, then Ph.D. biology student at The Open University in England, was in Italy in March-April 2009 in her third year of studying the mating behavior of toads.
+At its peak the mating activity is known to be essentially uninterruptable.
+However, Rachel suddenly noted in early April that the toads disappeared from the lake, which was their mating grounds.
+For two days she could not locate any toads, even not in the wet grass downstream from the lake, Then the deadly 6.3 magnitude earthquake hit approximately 70 kilometers away and heavily damaged the town of L'Aquila.
 Three days later the toads returned.

 What do you currently consider your biggest challenge?